parsiya/parsiya.net/content/post/2021/2021-06-08-js-bridge-desktop-apps/index.markdown

 XSS Happens (lol)
 {{< /blockquote >}}

-"But, I am not gonna have XSS, Parsia."
+"But I am not gonna have XSS, Parsia."
 You will, my friend.
 Even if you do everything right, you might get hit by a
 [framework bypass][angularjs-sandbox-escape].